ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4600-breakout-board/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK4600 Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK4600 Breakout Board** is specifically designed to provide easy access to the board's pins, simplifying development and testing.
-The breakout board's form factor converts the RAK4600 stamp module pinout to 2.54&nbsp;mm headers.
+The breakout board's form factor converts the RAK4600 stamp module pinout to 2.54 mm headers.

 The board itself has the RAK4600 at its core, integrating an **nRF52832 MCU** and an **SX1276 LoRa chip**.
-It has an ultra-low power consumption of 13.3&nbsp;μA (down to 11.2&nbsp;μA @ 2.0&nbsp;V) in sleep mode, and high LoRa output power (20&nbsp;dBm) in work mode.
-Its BLE output power is up to 4&nbsp;dBm.
+It has an ultra-low power consumption of 13.3 μA (down to 11.2 μA @ 2.0 V) in sleep mode, and high LoRa output power (20 dBm) in work mode.
+Its BLE output power is up to 4 dBm.

 The board complies with **LoRaWAN 1.0.2 specification**.
 It also supports LoRa Point-to-Point (P2P) communication.